 As various LGBTQ+ related issues have made their way into the spotlight in recent years, the definitions of certain terms have been debated and discussed.
-It is important to understand the different identities that exist so that we can effectively talk about and bring awareness to ourselves, our friends, and our family members without making assumptions.
+It is important to understand the different identities that exist (for example, the difference between a crossdresser and a transsexual) so that we can effectively talk about and bring awareness to ourselves, our friends, and our family members without making assumptions.
 If you’ve ever wondered exactly what it means to be transgender versus what it means to be a crossdresser, you’ve come to the right place.It is important to remember in this discussion that gender is not a binary structure.
 Humankind cannot be confined to the categories of only “male” and “female,” as this erases the diversity and variety of the sex and gender spectrums.
 Being open-minded with this idea is an important part of understanding the many different terms at play!

 The term transgender is an adjective and has several implications.
 It is generally used to describe a person whose gender identity and/or gender expression is different from the sex that they were assigned when they were born.
 It is an umbrella term, meaning those who identify as transgender may use other terms to describe their gender identities in addition.
 Transgender individuals may or may not choose to:

 - Seek hormone prescriptions from a doctor to begin a transition

 - Undergo one or more surgeries

 - Alter their physical appearance in other ways

 It is important to remember that there is no one way to be transgender.
 Contrary to popular misconceptions, being transgender is not dependent upon a person’s appearance or any medical procedures that they may choose to undergo.
 Being transgender only means that a person’s gender identity is not consistent with their sex assignment from birth.
 How they choose to express themself through their appearance is up to them!